Automation Testing Guide: How and Why to Automate Manual Testing

 • Tools and frameworks

-• Possible risks and mitigation strategies
+• Possible risk and mitigation strategies

 Creating an automation strategy is one of the most vital steps on the way to a successful project launch.
 Here is how to create a strategy that works perfectly for your next automation project:

 1. Determine the scope of the project and its goals.
-In other words, decide what you want to achieve with the project and any intermittent goals you want to meet.
+In other words, what you want to achieve with the project and any intermittent goals you want to meet.

 2. Define your team size and structure.
 It is possible to start an automation project with just one Automation QA Engineer, but if you go for that option, the engineer should be experienced enough to work without a Lead.